 "The Department of Defense continues to closely monitor the activities of the Iranian regime, their military and proxies," the Pentagon said in a statement, adding, "The United States does not seek conflict with Iran, but we are postured and ready to defend U.S. forces and interests in the region."

-On the same day, Iran's Supreme Leader said he has rejected an offer from President Donald Trump to talk, blasting the U.S. as insincere in its offer and untrustworthy.
+On the same day, Iran's supreme leader said he has rejected an offer from President Trump to talk, blasting the U.S. as insincere in its offer and untrustworthy.

 "I do not consider Trump as a person worth exchanging any message with," Ayatollah Khamenei reportedly said.